philips-labs/automation-workshop/docs/part-2.md

 Now we need to export your action correctly from the plugin for the "new backend" system.

-Create a new file in your plugin called `src\module.ts` containing the following code
+Create a new file in your created plugin called `backstage/plugins/<your plugin>/src/module.ts` containing the following code

 ```typescript